cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 compiler options:
   -t, --target {6,6.0,7,7.0,7.0w,7.1,7.1w,7w,8,8.0,8.0w,8w}
-                         selects target processor version and edition ('w' suffix specifies the world processor) -y, --syntax {strict,mixed,relaxed}
+                         selects target processor version and edition ('w' suffix specifies the world processor) --target-optimization {specific,compatible}
+                         'specific' produces code guaranteed to run on the  processor of the chosen target version only, 'compatible' produces code compatible  with  current  target  and  future versions of Mindustry Logic
+  -y, --syntax {strict,mixed,relaxed}
                          specifies syntactic mode used to compile the source code -i, --instruction-limit {1..100000}